unicode-org/message-format-wg/spec/registry.md

 Number literals in the MessageFormat 2 syntax use the [format defined for a JSON number](https://www.rfc-editor.org/rfc/rfc8259#section-6).
-The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number, the two strings are equal.
+A `resolvedSelector` exactly matches a numeric literal `key` if, when the numeric value of `resolvedSelector` is serialized using the format for a JSON number, the two strings are equal.

-> [!NOTE]
-> Implementations are not expected to implement this exactly as written,
-> as there are clearly optimizations that can be applied.
-> However, the observed behavior must be consistent with what is described here.

 > [!NOTE]
 > Only integer matching is required in the Technical Preview.